 She has performed in numerous cities across Poland, Germany, Israel, Italy, France, Great Britain, Brazil, Belgium, Ukraine and the United States.
 In the concert season 2017/2018, Maria Sławek was a resident artist at the Karol Szymanowski Philharmonic in Cracow.
 Mieczysław Weinberg’s music occupies a special place in her repertoire.
 The violinist has recorded three CDs.
 In 2012, she and pianist Piotr Różański released their debut album with sonatas by R. Schumann and S. Prokofiev, published by the “Castello” Record Label and Music Agency.
 Three years later, the artists recorded another album with works for violin and piano by Mieczysław Weinberg, released by the “CD Accord” label.
 In 2019, Maria Sławek and Marcin Zdunik recorded an album titled Rejoice, also produced by the “CD Accord” record company.

-In 2007, the violinist received the maestro Jerzy Katlewicz Award for outstanding students of the Cracow Academy of Music.
-In 2010, 2013 and 2018 she was awarded with scholarships from the Ministry of Culture and National Heritage (the “Young Poland” scholarship, among others.
-In 2011, she received Creative Scholarship from the Mayor of the city of Cracow, and she was also among the winners of the Solti Foundation Award.
+Maria Sławek is a laureate of numerous scholarships from the Ministry of Culture and National Heritage (i.a. the “Young Poland” scholarship).
+In 2011, she received the “Creative Scholarship from the Mayor of the City of Cracow.
+She was also one of the winners of The Georg Solti Foundation Award.